wireapp/wire-server-deploy/offline/coturn.md

 coturnTurnRelayIP: "__COTURN_POD_IP__"
 ```

-Annotate nodes with the wire.com/external-ip annotation if you are behind 1:1 NAT to make coturn aware of its external IP address.
+Annotate nodes with the wire.com/external-ip annotation if the nodes are behind a 1:1 NAT.
+This is to make coturn aware of its external IP address.

 ie.
 ```